FIBA Asia Cup: Chinese dominance

 Right after the Philippines had started sending amateur players when the Philippine Basketball Association was established in 1975 as the first professional basketball league in Asia and therefore not allowed to lend the country's best players, China emerged as the new dominant country in Asian basketball.

 From 1975 to 2007, there were only two instances where China did not win the championship.
 In 1985, the Philippines defeated a full-strength Chinese team, which were by then five-time defending champions, in the championship round.
-The Chinese then won every game in the championship until 1997, where they to lost to South Korea in the semi-finals where they complained about the climate in Riyadh.
+The Chinese then won every game in the championship until 1997, where they lost to South Korea in the semi-finals when they complained about the climate in Riyadh.
 The Koreans beat the Japanese in the final, but the Chinese would then start a championship streak of four tournaments, led by Yao Ming.

 Renaming

 By 2005, the tournament had been renamed as the FIBA Asia Championship; in that year's tournament in Doha, the Chinese easily won against the Lebanese in the final.
 During the 2007 championship, the Chinese did not send their "A" team since they had already qualified to the Olympics by virtue of hosting it.
 In this championship, West Asian teams started to compete with the traditional East Asian powers, as evidenced of an all-West Asian final when Iran defeated Lebanon.
 In 2009, Iran defeated the Chinese team A in the 2009 final to become only the 3rd team to successfully defend the championship.
-The 2009 championship started a streak of finals contested between a team from the Middle East and a team from the Far East; in 2011, Iran was eliminated by Jordan in the quarterfinals, which would then lose to hosts China by one point in the final.
-The 2013 championship would be the first to be hosted outside East Asia since 2005 in the Philippines, the hosts, emerged as finalists; China had been eliminated by Chinese Taipei in the quarterfinals, which were then defeated by the Iranians, who then beat the Filipinos in the Final.
+The 2009 championship started a streak of finals contested between a team from the Middle East and a team from the Far East; in 2011, Iran was eliminated by Jordan in the quarter-finals, which would then lose to hosts China by one point in the final.
+The 2013 championship would be the first to be hosted outside East Asia since 2005 in the Philippines, the hosts, emerged as finalists; China had been eliminated by Chinese Taipei in the quarter-finals, which were then defeated by the Iranians, who then beat the Filipinos in the Final.

 Removal of qualification status

 As FIBA implemented a new cycle and tournament format, the 2013 FIBA Asia Championship held in Manila and the 2015 FIBA Asia Championship held in Changsha were the last Asian Championships to serve as qualification to either the FIBA Basketball World Cup and the Olympic Games, respectively.
 The 2017 FIBA Asia Championship marked firsts and lasts for the Asian Championship, as it was the first Asian Championship as a standalone tournament, meaning it did not serve as the qualifier for either the Basketball World Cup or the Olympic Games.
 The 2017 tournament was the last Asian Championships to be ever held under a 2-year cycle.
 After 2017, the Asian Championships and the FIBA Oceania Championship merged into a tournament to be known as the FIBA Asia Cup.
-It was held every 4 years like the EuroBasket, AfroBasket and AmeriCup, which are held 2 years before/after the FIBA World Cup.
+It is held every four years like the EuroBasket, AfroBasket and AmeriCup, which are held two years before and after the FIBA World Cup.